Why the Tiger Project

 - Several iterations:

-This project is about the only one with which you will live for 4 months (6 months for the brave ones), with the constant needs to fix errors found in earlier stages.
+Tiger is about the only one with which you will live for 7 weeks (14 weeks for the elite who chose Tiger-Backend), with the constant needs to fix errors found in earlier stages.

 - Complete Project:

-While the evaluation of most student projects is based on the code, this project restores the deserved emphasis on documentation and testing.
-Because of the duration of the project, you will value the importance of a good (developer’s) documentation (why did we write this 4 months ago?), and of a good test suite (why does Tiger-2 fails now that we implemented Tiger-4?
+While you were used in your cursus to copy the behavior of a program for your projects, here you will have to rely on the Tiger specifications and given samples.
+Because of the duration of the project, you will value the importance of a good (developer’s) documentation (why did we write this 4 months ago?), and of a good test suite (why does TC-2 fails now that we implemented TC-4?
 When did we break it?).

 This also means that you have to design a test suite, and maintain it through out the project.
 The test suite is an integral part of the project.